Learned Helplessness: Don’t Fall in This Trap

 Understanding “Learned Helplessness” with Examples

 It is believed that the phenomena of learned helplessness are experienced by both animals and humans.
-So, we will try and understand it in both the lights.
+So, we will try and understand it in both lights.

-Kid & Maths Class: A child felt sick right before his maths exam and couldn’t study well.
+A child felt sick right before his maths exam and couldn’t study well.
 As a result, he couldn’t get good enough marks.
 Next time before his exams he couldn’t stop thinking about the last math exam, thus his performance decreased.
 Again the results did not meet his expectations.
 Ultimately the kid starts to believe that he can never do good at maths and tries to avoid it at all costs.

-Elephant & Chain: A baby elephant is tied to a small wooden log with a chain.
+A baby elephant is tied to a small wooden log with a chain.
 He tries to get out of this trap but he’s too little to achieve this goal.
 He tries to break it off each day but fails, after a few days he stops trying at all.
 As he grows up he is still being tied to the same wooden log.
 Now he is all grown and has the power but he has learned that he is helpless and doesn’t put his strength to use and break the shackles off.

 That’s where Baby Elephant Syndrome came into existence.